This document provides answers to frequently asked questions (FAQs) specific to the 2010-based subnational population projections.

 Improvements have been made to the population estimates and some of the components of change upon which the projections are based during phase 2 of the Migration Statistics Improvement Programme.
 Small changes have been made to the projections processes to incorporate these improvements.

 Users were invited to comment upon the migration trends feeding into the 2010-based subnational projections as part of the MSIP consultation process.
 The results of this consultation were considered in the production of the 2010-based SNPPs, but no consultation was performed specifically upon the results of the SNPPs to avoid overburdening stakeholders.
-A response to the user feedback is available.
+A response to the user feedback (45.9 Kb Pdf) is available on the ONS website.

 The subnational projections are used as an input into household projections, and are used by central and local government for planning education and health services provision.
 They are also used by local authorities for local planning or as a basis for producing their own projections, and by Communities and Local Government and the Department of Health for funding allocations to local authorities and Primary Care Organisations.